 If you object to a decision related to your account (e.g. classification, assessable earnings or penalties related to discouraging injury or illness reporting), you may request a reconsideration by the decision maker, and provide any new or additional information that you may have.

-If you are still not satisfied and want to continue with your objection, we will provide you with a form.
-Once the form is received, it will be reviewed again by a front-line decision maker.
-If there is no change to the original decision, we will forward the form to our appeals division.
+If you're still not satisfied and want to continue with your objection, we will provide you with a form.
+Once we receive the form, a front-line decision maker will review it again.
+If there is no change to the original decision, we’ll forward the form to our appeals division.

 About an employee claim

-You may also ask the WSIB to reconsider a previous decision about an employee claim.
+You may also ask us to reconsider a previous decision about an employee claim.
 You may do so if new or missing information becomes available or you feel that a piece of information should be looked at again.

 In this case, submit an